23011985uhi/Assignment2/README.md

 - implement a frequently asked questions section which displays beside the help video and shows admin/teacher answers that have been identified as answers to regularly asked questions.

 The goal is to enhance user support by providing a chat support service for any issues that may arise.
 Additionally, an FAQ section will be implemented to minimize repeated user queries by displaying the most common and helpful admin replies next to each help video.
 This will allow users to find answers quickly before needing to contact support.
 The answer hints and statistics feature will show the percentage of attempts for each answer, helping users make informed decisions.
 Users can check these percentages to re-evaluate their decisions if they are not confident in their own answers.
-The features aim to create a comprehensive support system, reducing the need for direct support in the long run and providing real time relevant information.

 # Methodology
 This would be the "main" screen for the balances question and the final look with the answer percentages on display.